carldubois/bigiq-cm-restapi-reference/markdown/t_apply_deploy_firewall_policies.md

     "selfLink": "https://localhost/mgmt/cm/firewall/working-config/firewalls/970b7b0b-8f21-3a88-909a-29df7e73fd5d"
 }
 ```
-#### 4. Determine which BIG-IP devices need changes deployed to them based on which firewalls were modified
+#### 4. Determine which BIG-IP devices need changes deployed to them based on which firewalls were modified.

 The device references needed for the deployment are found in the firewall context JSON for each modified context.
-This example shows the `deviceReference` for the virtual server returned in the previous example:
+This example shows the deviceReference for the virtual server returned in the previous example:
 ```
     "deviceReference": {
         "id": "6e932e01-7b5e-431d-b1d3-8ca5e3eb891d",